Trogvars/centos7upgrade/README.md

  ```
 yum autoremove
  ```
-Installing dnf packet manager - it work in Centos 8 by default.
+Installing dnf packet manager - it works in Centos 8 by default.
  ```
 yum install dnf
  ```